-We have in place quota share reinsurance ("QSR") and excess of loss reinsurance ("XOL") transactions providing various amounts of coverage on 90% of our risk in force as of June 30, 2021.
-Our QSR transactions with unaffiliated reinsurers cover most of our insurance written from 2013 through 2022, and smaller portions of our insurance written prior to 2013 and from 2023 through 2025.
-The weighted average coverage percentage of our QSR transactions was 24%, based on risk in force as of June 30, 2021.
-Our XOL transactions at June 30, 2021 provided excess-of-loss reinsurance coverage for a portion of the risk associated with certain mortgage insurance policies having insurance coverage in force dates from July 1, 2016 through March 31, 2019 and January 1, 2020 through December 31, 2020, all dates inclusive.
-On August 3, 2021, we entered into another XOL transaction covering the vast majority of our mortgage insurance policies having insurance coverage ("Insurance Linked Notes" or "ILNs").
-The reinsurance transactions were entered into with special purpose insurers that issued notes linked to the reinsurance coverage ("Insurance Linked Notes" or "ILNs").
+We have in place quota share reinsurance ("QSR") and excess of loss reinsurance ("XOL") transactions providing various amounts of coverage on 84% of our risk in force as of September 30, 2021.
+As of September 30, 2021, our QSR transactions with unaffiliated reinsurers cover most of our insurance written from 2013 through 2022, and smaller portions of our insurance written prior to 2013 and from 2023 through 2025.
+The weighted average coverage percentage of our QSR transactions was 29%, based on risk in force as of September 30, 2021.
+We have elected to terminate our QSR Transactions covering 2017 and 2018 policy years, effective December 31, 2021.
+Our XOL transactions at September 30, 2021 provided excess-of-loss reinsurance coverage for a portion of the risk associated with certain mortgage insurance policies having insurance coverage in force dates from July 1, 2016 through March 31, 2019 and January 1, 2020 through May 28, 2021, all dates inclusive.
+The XOL transactions were entered into with special purpose insurers that issued notes linked to the reinsurance coverage ("Insurance Linked Notes" or "ILNs").
 The reinsurance transactions reduce the tail-risk associated with stress scenarios.
 As a result, they reduce the capital that we are required to hold to support the risk and they allow us to earn higher returns on our business than we would without them.
 However, reinsurance may not always be available to us or available on similar terms, the quota share reinsurance transactions.
-If we are unable to obtain reinsurance for NIW, the capital required to support our NIW will increase and our returns may decrease absent an increase in our premium rates in our premium rates may lead to a decrease in our NIW.
+If we are unable to obtain reinsurance for NIW, the capital required to support our NIW will increase and our returns may decrease absent an increase in our premium rates.
+An increase in our premium rates may lead to a decrease in our NIW.